btschwertfeger/python-cmethods/README.md

 Except for the variance scaling, all methods can be applied on stochastic and non-stochastic climate variables.
 Variance scaling can only be applied on non-stochastic climate variables.

-- Stochastic climate variables are those that are subject to random fluctuations and are not predictable.
-They have no predictable trend or pattern.
-Examples of stochastic climate variables include precipitation, air temperature, and humidity.
+- Non-stochastic climate variables are those that can be predicted with relative certainty based on factors such as location, elevation, and season.
+Examples of non-stochastic climate variables include air temperature, air pressure, and solar radiation.

-- Non-stochastic climate variables, on the other hand, have clear trend and pattern histories and can be readily predicted.
-They are often referred to as climate elements and include variables such as water temperature and air pressure.
+- Stochastic climate variables, on the other hand, are those that exhibit a high degree of variability and unpredictability, making them difficult to forecast accurately.
+  Precipitation is an example of a stochastic climate variable because it can vary greatly in timing, intensity, and location due to complex atmospheric and meteorological processes.

 ---